Fair Housing

 Program Overview

-We have additionally been awarded $20,000 in grant funding from HUD to address the COVID-19 pandemic through Fair Housing Initiatives Program – Education and Outreach Initiative (COVID-19).
-Historically, during disasters and emergencies, fair housing discrimination and violations increase.
-The most vulnerable groups during these times are those with disabilities and who are older.
-Through education and outreach we will help landlords, rental agencies, lenders, insurers, real estate agents, and housing agencies become more knowledgeable and understand the importance of following fair housing laws that protect people from housing discrimination.
-To learn more and attend an event please visit https://seriaz.org/calendar.
+Back in 2021, we were awarded $20K in grant funding from HUD to address the COVID-19 pandemic through the Fair Housing Initiatives Program (FHIP).
+During disasters and emergencies, fair housing discrimination and violations increase.
+The most vulnerable groups in our community were those with disabilities and who were older.
+Through education and outreach we offered housing providers education on the Fair Housing Act (FHA) and how to comply.

 seri-fair-housing-home